hydra3333/vapoursynth-cnr3/src/handover_documents/CNR3_Handover_Pack_Production_Spec_v2_0.md

 utilities are cache-independent.
 The actual new file layout is the coder's proposal under CMS07.0 §11 and is not fixed by this document.

-### 3.5 Required safety-critical and durable rules (carried, CMS07.0-aligned)
+### 3.5 Required safety-critical and durable rules (REPRODUCED from the §3A register)

+Document A's standing-rules section is GENERATED to reproduce the Prevailing Rules Register (§3A) — it is a faithful copy for the reader's convenience, not an independent source.
+The §3A register is authoritative; if Document A and §3A disagree, §3A wins.
-Document A states these standing rules (each also cross-referenced to CMS07.0 where it elaborates):
+Until §3A is populated by the restart enumeration, Document A reproduces the CMS07.0-aligned summary below (each cross-referenced to CMS07.0 where it elaborates):
 - Reuse existing processing boundaries; no parallel pixel/frame algorithms without explicit agreement (override discipline).
 - Ownership and release-balance discipline (RC1–RC8; CMS07.0 §9A.2).